bitcoin-computer/bitcoin-computer-bitcore/README.md

 ### Manually

-You may also download the distribution file manually and place it within your third-party scripts directory: [dist/bitcoincashjs.0.1.11.min.js](https://cdn.rawgit.com/BitcoinDB/BitcoinCashFlow/master/dist/bitcoincashjs.0.1.11.min.js).
+You can also download a pre-compiled and minified version here: [dist](https://github.com/BitcoinDB/BitcoinCashFlow/tree/master/dist)

 ## Examples